TEAMuP-dev/pyharp/README.md

 Here are a few tips and best-practices when dealing with HuggingFace Spaces:
 - Spaces operate based off of the files in the `main` branch
-- An [access token](https://huggingface.co/docs/hub/security-tokens) may be required to push commits to HuggingFace Spaces
+- An [access token](https://huggingface.co/docs/hub/security-tokens) with "write" permissions may be required to push commits to HuggingFace Spaces
 - A `README.md` file with metadata will be created automatically when a Space is initialized
   - This file also controls the Gradio version used for the Space
   - HARP does not currently support the latest version of Gradio